florentpoujol/Daneel/readme.md

 ## Events

-Daneel provide a flexible event system that allows to run functions or messages on gameObjects whenever some events happens during runtime.
+Daneel provide a event system that allows to run functions or messages on gameObjects whenever some events happens during runtime.

-You can register any function (global, local or Behavior functions) to be called whenever an event is fired (the function is said to listen to the event).
+You can register global or local functions to be called whenever an event is fired (the function is said to listen to the event).
 Any arguments may be passed to the function when the event is fired.
 Ie :